moriisaac/swen-ai-ops-test/README.md

 - **Final testing** and **deployment** were performed by the human developer

 **Learning Outcomes:**
-This collaboration demonstrates the power of AI-assisted development in accelerating complex technical projects while maintaining quality and learning opportunities.
+This collaboration demonstrates the power of human and AI-assisted development in accelerating complex technical projects while maintaining quality and learning opportunities.
 The human developer gained deeper understanding of modern DevOps practices, AI-driven infrastructure, and cloud optimization strategies.

 **Transparency:** This acknowledgment ensures full transparency about AI collaboration in the development process, as requested in the technical test requirements.